 CPIT: Graduate Diploma in Laboratory Technology

-Parminder is part of a team that makes sure that Tegel’s chicken products are safe to eat before they go out in the supermarket shelves.
-Her work involves checking samples for harmful bacteria and monitoring the processing environment to ensure it is free from microorganisms.
-They also perform shelf life trials to ensure that the ‘best before’ date on the packaging is accurate.
+I'm part of a team that makes sure that Tegel's chicken products are safe to eat before they go out in the supermarket shelves.
+My work involves checking samples for harmful bacteria and monitoring the processing environment to ensure it is free from microorganisms.
+We also perform shelf life trials to ensure that the 'best before' date on the packaging is accurate.

 Posted February 2012